Incident Report: This malicious interface was logged, cross-checked, and neutralized firsthand by the

 The Trap:

 When you enter your Mobile Signature SMS code on the fake site, you aren’t “verifying” anything.
-You are providing the final authorization for a transaction the hacker has already prepared in the background.
+You are providing the final authorization for a transaction the threat actor has already prepared in the background.

 How to Protect Yourself: